 If the effective diameter of the cylinder bore use this calculator:

-Piston Cylinder Force & Diameter to Pressure Calculator
+Piston Cylinder Force and Diameter to Pressure Calculator